4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 A well-designed upgrade process can keep customer sites high available through maintenance.
 IaaS and PaaS take different processes.

-## Infrastructure as a Service (IaaS)
+## The Upgrade Process in Infrastructure as a Service (IaaS)

 IaaS provides virtual machines to cloud customers.
 Cloud customers manage the software environment of their VMs.

-IaaS uses the following upgrade process to upgrade the host environment of a virtual machine.
+IaaS uses the following process to upgrade the host environment of a virtual machine.

 |Steps|Cloud Platform|Site Admin|Website Requests Routing|Web Application|
 |-|-|-|-|-|